-Story time fun for the entire family!
+Warm up with family and friends while enjoying winter stories and songs during Pajama Story Time.
 Join us for an evening story time where pajamas are encouraged but not required.
 These 30-to-40-minute evening programs are designed to delight children of all ages.
-Filled with stories and activities that promote and develop language skills and imagination, this program is free and open to the public.
+Filled with stories and activities that promote and develop language skills and imagination.

 Recommended for children and families.

 Learn a new crochet project, just in time for Christmas.

 Our resident crochet expert, Mrs. Darlene, is going to be teaching a special Mother/Daughter Christmas project.All ages, and experience levels are welcome.You'll need to bring an 'I' or 'J' needle for each person.You'll also need a ball of yarn (Christmas colored, or any other color you like).

 Children's book clubs are important.
 According to experts, they offer kids a way to share experiences, discuss challenging ideas and more.
 Participants often can increase their language skills.
 Overall, book clubs promote literacy, comprehension, vocabulary and social interaction, as well as encourage lifelong learning through the practice of reading.Children's book clubs are also fun!